 Although she starred alongside Charlton Heston in the show, Stanwyck was unhappy with the experience and was only part of the first season.
 This would be her final role.
 With a career spanning seven decades, Barbara passed away in 1990 at the age of 82.
 Her ashes were scattered in California, hopefully in the Big Valley.

 In the absence of dad, eldest son Jarrod Thomas Barkley stepped up and was the calm, reasonable man for his household.
 He even had his father’s name as part of his own, handling the pressure with grace.
 He was an educated lawyer and usually kept a level head.

-Fans can also catch him in a rather beloved program, Ma and Pa Kettle – Long played Tom Kettle for three films before turning his attention to TV.
+Fans can also catch him in a rather beloved program, Ma and Pa Kettle, in which Long played Tom Kettle for three films before turning his attention to TV.
 He was the series lead in 1959’s Bourbon Street Beat as Rex Randolph, a private eye.
 Long reprised this character on 77 Sunset Strip from 1960 to 1962.

-Long’s personal life is interesting as well.
+His personal life is interesting as well.
 After Long was discharged from the Korean War in 1952, he began dating Suzan Ball, Lucille Ball’s second cousin.
-Their marriage was a big deal but sadly Ball died of cancer at just 21 years old in ‘55.
+Their marriage was a big deal, but sadly Ball died of cancer at just 21 years old in 1955.

-His next marriage to actress Mara Corday would be rocky, Long drank to the point that Corday accused him of attacking her while intoxicated.
-The two nearly divorced but she didn’t press charges and the two never split officially.
+His next marriage to actress Mara Corday would be rocky — Long drank to the point that Corday accused him of attacking her while intoxicated.
+The two nearly divorced, but she didn’t press charges and they never split officially.
 Sadly, Long had a serious case of pneumonia in his youth which severely damaged his heart and between that, smoking, and alcohol, he died in 1974, four days after his 47th birthday.